GSA-TTS/identity-handbook/_articles/appdev-ab-test.md

 Naming convention: Test names are written in `SCREAMING_TEXT`, e.g. `SOCURE_IDV_SHADOW_MODE` Required settings:
 - `experiment_name (String)`: Friendly name of the A/B test
-- `should_log (Array)`: Name of test in `app/services/analytics.rb` that corresponds to the metrics that willl be measured when logging
+- `should_log (Array)`: Name of test in `app/services/analytics.rb` that corresponds to the metrics that will be measured when logging
 - `buckets (Hash)`: Can set the percentage of users who will experience the A/B test experience vs. the present default experience, as well as if the test is enabled.

 #### Unit Testing